Scottish Highland Railways

 Coach travel and transfers throughout

 Holiday HighlightsRail travel from Inverness to Kyle of Lochalsh

 Journey on the steam-hauled Strathspey Railway

-Cross the famous Glenfinnan Viaduct on the 42-mile journey from Fort William to Mallaig
+Cross the Glenfinnan Viaduct on a train ride from Fort William to Mallaig

 Visit the famous Highland resort of Aviemore